medhir/bsky-feed-generator/README.md

 ## Accessing

-This service exposes the following routes:
+`feedgen` exposes the following routes:

 - `/.well-known/did.json`
   - This route is used by ATProto to verify ownership of the DID the service is claiming, it's a static JSON document.